-11. To aid economic agglomeration, inclusion and sustainability, national government should look to support innovation districts being set-up in or proximate to urban centres even if land values are higher than in out-of-town settings; similarly, any additional costs to encourage highquality, permeable and engaging urban realms that widen participation and sense of ownership alongside programmes to raise aspirations, skills, and employment opportunities for people who might not otherwise access jobs there.
+11. To aid economic agglomeration, inclusion and sustainability, national government should look to support innovation districts being set-up in or proximate to urban centres even if land values are higher than in out-of-town settings; similarly, any additional costs to encourage high-quality, permeable and engaging urban realms that widen participation and sense of ownership alongside programmes to raise aspirations, skills, and employment opportunities for people who might not otherwise access jobs there.

-Part 2: Considerations Around Local Partnerships and Delivery
+Part 2: Considerations Around Local Partnerships and Delivery or innovation districts.

-As noted in the chapter introduction this section is aimed at economic development practitioners working in local and regional economic partnerships and/ or innovation districts.
 Recognising the diversity of institutions and economies across the UK, it is set out as a set of considerations rather than prescriptive recommendations.
 We recognise the challenges in forming successful economic partnerships and innovation districts and hope this section helps overcome them.